Skip to Content

 Pew Research Center survey on homosexuality in East Europe

-We absolutely loved Georgia.
+We loved Georgia.
 It's a stunning country with mountains, beaches, delicious foods, wines, and a rich cultural heritage to discover.
 We were excited to experience all of this and we were not disappointed.

 We were also fully aware of the country's “struggle” (to put it mildly!) with LGBTQ rights before going.
 We knew we had to be cautious about PDAs.
 But we never had problems finding gay friendly hotels and even discovered lots of gay hangouts, including the famous Bassiani.
 The people we met were only ever super sweet and welcoming, and we loved them!
 But this is from our perspective as a gay couple traveling in Georgia.
 We wanted to get an idea of what things are really like from a local, so we got our friend Giorgi from Tbilisi to tell us more in this interview about what gay life in Georgia is really like:

-NOTE: unfortunately, for Giorgi's own safety he has had to remain anonymous for the purpose of this interview so we have given him the alias of “Giorgi Abashidze” to protect his identity.
+NOTE: Unfortunately, for Giorgi's own safety he has had to remain anonymous for the purpose of this interview so we have given him the alias of “Giorgi Abashidze” to protect his identity.

 Hello Giorgi, please introduce yourself*: